authelia/authelia/docs/configuration/identity-providers/oidc.md

 # OpenID Connect

-**Authelia** currently supports [OpenID Connect] but is preview status.
+**Authelia** currently supports [OpenID Connect] as a beta feature.
 This means it's suggested you only implement it with caution.
 The main purpose of it being available is for us to allow users to try it and provide feedback.
 The reason we do it this way is [OpenID Connect] is a complicated technology to implement well, and we are more likely to get good feedback if we allow people to test it.
 By default [OpenID Connect] is disabled unless you configure it.